Siddhayoga: Siddhayoga lineage

-Swami Shankar Purushottam Tirtha (1888-1958) is said to have descended from two monastic lines.
+Swami Shankar Purushottam Tirtha (1888–1958) is described in tradition as associated with two monastic lineages.
 He was reportedly first initiated into Siddhayoga by Swami Narayana Dev Tirtha (born c.
 1879), whose spiritual lineage was through Swami Gangadhara Tirtha.
 Swami Shankar Purushottam Tirtha later took sannyas under Swami Bharati Krishna Tirtha in Puri.
 During Swami Bharati Krishna Tirtha's visit to America, Swami Shankar Purushottam Tirtha was reportedly asked to maintain the seat of Shankaracharya of Puri Govardhan Mutt.

-He is reported to have declined the position of Shankaracharya, citing a preference to focus on spiritual teachings rather than undertake the administrative responsibilities associated with the role.
-Following this decision, he traveled north to the Himalayas, a region traditionally associated with yogic and ascetic practice.
+He traveled north to the Himalayas, a region traditionally associated with yogic and ascetic practice.
 According to accounts, the King of Tehri Garhwal offered him a substantial plot of land along the Ganges River; however, he is said to have accepted only a small portion after multiple requests.

-The ashram named Shankar Math Uttarkashi was established in 1933.
-A second center, "Siddhayogashram," was founded in Varanasi's Chhoti Gaibi in 1934.
+Shankar Math, an ashram located in Uttarkashi, was established in 1933.
+A second centre, "Siddhayogashram," was founded in Varanasi's Chhoti Gaibi in 1934.
 Swami Shankar Purushottam Tirtha wrote several books, including Yogavani, Japa Sadhana, and Guruvani, originally written in Bengali and later translated into Hindi.
-He also wrote a short treatise in English, entitled Who Am I?
+He also wrote a short treatise in English, titled Who Am I?

 Swami Shankar Purushottam Tirtha was the guru of Swami Narayana Tirtha (d.
 2001).
 Swami Vishnu Tirtha was another disciple, initiated in 1939.
 Swami Shivom Tirtha, a disciple of Swami Vishnu Tirtha, has a website providing further details on the Tirtha Siddhayoga lineage tree.

-The Tirtha lineage of Swami Bharati Krishna Tirtha (1884-1960) traces itself back to Sri Adi Shankara.
-According to tradition (parampara), the lineage began when Lord Narayana passed wisdom to Brahma, Brahma to Vasishtha, to Shakti, to Parashara, to Veda Vyasa, and Shuka.
+The Tirtha lineage of Swami Bharati Krishna Tirtha (1884–1960) traces itself back to Sri Adi Shankara.
+According to Guru-shishya tradition, the lineage began when Lord Narayana passed wisdom to Brahma, Brahma to Vasishtha, to Shakti, to Parashara, to Veda Vyasa, and to Shuka.
 This portion of the lineage is described as father to son.
-From Shuka, it was passed on from guru to shishya, to Patanjali, then to Gaudapada, Govinda, Chandra Sharma and finally to Adi Shankara.
+From Shuka, it was passed on from guru to shishya, to Patanjali, then to Gaudapada, Govinda, Chandra Sharma, and finally to Adi Shankara.

 This succession is said to have begun the tradition of wandering monks.
 Vyasa reportedly told Govinda of the advent of Shiva incarnating as Adi Shankara, to meet and give him sanyas diksha.
 Shankara's stated purpose in incarnating was to comment on the Brahma Sutras.
-Shankaracharya is credited with establishing four monastic centers in the north, south, east, and west of India, traditionally regarded as significant institutions for religious guidance, and also set up the ten monastic orders: Tirtha, Ashrama, Vana, Aranya, Giri, Parvata, Sagara, Saraswati, Bharati, and Puri.
+Shankaracharya is credited with establishing four monastic centres in the north, south, east, and west of India, traditionally regarded as significant institutions for religious guidance, and also setting up the ten monastic orders: Tirtha, Ashrama, Vana, Aranya, Giri, Parvata, Sagara, Saraswati, Bharati, and Puri.